 Can’t decide between a beach, a city or an off-the-beaten-track adventure?

 Now you don’t have to.
 Our Multi-Destination holidays let you tick off two at a time, in one easy package that you can book instantly online.

 Author: Olivia Hunt

-Stay at the Meeru Island Resort Hotel and you’ll have access to waterside restaurants and pristine beaches.
+Stay at the Meeru Island Resort & Spa and you’ll have access to waterside restaurants and pristine beaches.